 I am studying nineteenth-century US History with Lisa Jacobson and Pat Cohen (co-chairs).
-Generally, I’m interested in gender, consumer culture, identity, religion, and women’s work in the American West.
+Generally, I’m interested in gender, consumer culture, religion, and women’s work in the American West.

-My dissertation project, “Homespun Respectability: Silk Worlds, Women’s Work, and the Making of Mormon Identity, 1850-1910s,” is an economic, cultural, and labor history of silk production in Mormon communities from the 1860s to the 1910s, contextualized by national and international silk industries during this period.
+My dissertation project, “Homespun Respectability: Silk Worlds, Women’s Work, and the Making of Mormon Identity, 1850-1910s,” is an economic, cultural, and labor history of silk production in Mormon communities, contextualized by national and international silk industries during this period.
 I examine how Mormon women–the primary stewards of the silk industry–committed themselves to sericulture and created formal institutions to raise money, spread information about best practices, and pursue local, national, and international markets for their goods.
 My work considers polygamy as a labor system as well as the intersections of labor, gender, race, commerce, and commodities in community building and religious identity in the American West.
 This project also links nineteenth-century archival material with analyses of how the public commemorates and interacts with the past.
 In particular, I consider sites that memorialize the first generations of Latter-day Saints, including “This is the Place” Heritage Park and the “This is the Place” monument in Salt Lake City.

 I have presented at annual meetings of the Western Association of Women Historians, the American Society for Ethnohistory, and the Western History Association.
 I have received research support from the Charles Redd Center for Western Studies, the Coalition for Western Women’s History, and the Huntington Library.